 Use a suitable thread sealant on all connections.

 Transmitter Mounting

-The transmitter can be supported by the process piping (Figure 3), on a bypass manifold (Figures 4 through 5), or mounted to a vertical or horizontal pipe or surface using an optional mounting bracket (Figures 6 through 11).
+The transmitter can be supported by the process piping as shown in Figure 3 or mounted to a vertical or horizontal pipe or surface using the optional mounting bracket shown in Figure 4.